carbon-design-system/carbon-platform/docs/working-with-dependencies.md

 ## Updating node modules

-To update the node modules across all workspaces, from the top-level in the repo, run:
+To update the node modules across all workspaces, from the top-level in the repo, run the following command. **Be sure to answer "no" each time it asks if you want to run an `npm install`.**

 ```
-npm update
 npx --workspaces --include-workspace-root ncu --upgrade --interactive --target=minor
 CI=true npm install && npm install
 ```